wp-plugins/wp-construction-mode/readme.txt

 == Upgrade Notice ==
 = 3.0 =
 This version is a re-build of the plugin that gives you many new features!

+= 3.1 =
+fix for slashes in title and subtitle added 2 new templates for the pro version added new animations for the pro version
+JS fixes for upload button & lightbox